-For every Lean Enterprise, identifying operational and development value streams is a critical.
+Identifying operational and development value streams is critical for every Lean enterprise.
 Once identified, value stream mapping is used to analyze and improve business operations .
-Figure 5 illustrates a simplified example of value stream mapping, in this case, for a few of the steps in a marketing program launch.
+Figure 4 illustrates a simplified example of value stream mapping, which, in this case, shows a few of the steps in a marketing program launch.

-As is the case in the figure above, the delay time (time between steps) is often the most influential factor.
-Delay time represents handoffs, waiting, and other non-value-added activities.
-In the example above, if teams wanted to deliver a campaign faster, they would need to reduce the delay times, as the processing steps constitute only a small portion of the total lead time.
-Reducing delays is typically the fastest and easiest way to lower the total lead time.
+As is the case in the figure above, wait time (the idle time between steps) is often the most significant source of delay.
+If the team above wanted to deliver a marketing campaign faster, they would need to significantly reduce wait time, as the active steps comprise a relatively small portion of the flow time.
+Eliminating major causes of wait is typically the fastest way to noticeably accelerate time to market.

-The right mindset, principles, practices, and lean business processes provide the foundation teams need to achieve Strategy Agility, the critical third dimension of organizational agility.
-Strategy Agility is the ability to change and implement new strategies quickly and decisively when necessary.
-It also includes the good sense to persevere on the strategies that are working—or will work—if given sufficient focus and time.
-Figure 8 illustrates how strategy must respond to market dynamics to successfully realize the enterprise’s mission.
+Strategy agility is the third dimension of organizational agility.
+Strategy agility is the ability to sense changes in market conditions and implement new strategies quickly and decisively when necessary.
+It also includes the good sense to persevere on the things that are working—or will work—if given sufficient time and focus.
+Figure 6 illustrates how the strategy must respond to market dynamics to successfully realize the enterprise’s mission.

-Enterprises that have mastered Strategy Agility typically exhibit a number of capabilities, including those described in the sections below.
+Enterprises that have mastered strategy agility typically exhibit several capabilities, including those described in the following sections.

-Market sensing represents the culture and practice of understanding changing market dynamics based on:
+Market sensing represents the culture and practice of understanding changing market dynamics based on the following:

 - Market research